Update: December 30th, 2008

 I have to admit I'm really frustrated with Technorati, in particular with its APIs.
 It's probably the worst API service I have ever developed with: let me explain why.

-Technorati API are essentially unreliable.
+Technorati APIs are essentially unreliable.
 An API interface cannot take more than 10 seconds to return a response.
 If my website needs to send a query to Technorati, my visitor can't wait 15 seconds for a response!
 OK, there are many other ways I can improve my website, for instance with AJAX calls, but this is not the real problem!

-I'm developing Zend_Service_Technorati library, part of the Zend framework package.
-I'm really proud of it, Zend framework is the best library package for PHP I have ever used, thus I want my class to be reliable, powerful and easy to use.
+I'm developing Zend_Service_Technorati library, part of the Zend Framework package.
+I'm really proud of it, Zend Framework is the best library package for PHP I have ever used, thus I want my class to be reliable, powerful and easy to use.

 Cosmos claim option is out of office, try again later